Letters to editor

 — Tom Roush

-Editor replies: The Natural Products Association (NPA) has launched a grassroots campaign to oppose the “Dietary Supplement Labeling Act,” introduced by Senator Richard Durbin (D-Ill.), citing energy drinks and foods “masquerading” as dietary supplements as an issue.
-NPA opposes the legislation.
+Editor replies: The dietary supplements industry has launched a grassroots campaign to oppose the “Dietary Supplement Labeling Act,” introduced by Senator Richard Durbin (D-Ill.).

-NPA Executive Director and CEO John Gay said, “NPA supports actions by FDA to hold accountable those who violate the law, and we’ve done our part through self-regulatory activities to ensure accuracy, quality and safety in the dietary supplement industry.”
-Gay added, “We believe, however, that current regulations are sufficient.
-The U.S. supplement industry has an excellent safety record, and burdensome, duplicative new regulations are not needed.”
+Reputable industry leaders support actions by FDA to hold accountable those who violate the law.
+They believe, however, that current regulations are sufficient.
+The U.S. supplement industry has an excellent safety record and maintains that burdensome, duplicative new regulations are not needed.

 I just want to make sure PCC is aware of a new idea: a zero packaging grocery store in Austin, Tex. (see http://in.gredients.com/).
 I would love to see “less” packaging options.
 Thanks!